 Your ignition switch is usually located on the back of the ignition lock cylinder where you insert your car key.

 To reach the ignition switch, you often have to remove all the covers around the steering wheel and disassemble the whole ignition lock cylinder.

 In some car models, you can remove the ignition switch from the ignition barrel, but sometimes, it is an integrated part.

 Ignition Switch Replacement Cost

-If you have a little bit older car model, it is most likely to replace the ignition switch alone, and in this case, you can expect a cost of 20$ to 50$ for the switch.
+If your car model is a little bit older, it is most likely to replace the ignition switch alone, and in this case, you can expect a cost of $20 to $50 for the switch.

 In some car models, you have to replace the whole ignition lock barrel, making the procedure a lot more expensive.

 Unfortunately, as the part will usually only be available via the vehicle’s manufacturer, and the coding has to be carried out by a specialist, this kind of repair will often cost over $1000.